Egypt security forces fire teargas at pro-Mursi student protest

 Interim President Adly Mansour was quoted by the state news agency as saying in a meeting with General Abdel Fattah al-Sisi, the army chief who toppled Mursi, and the interior minister that "imposing security was the main priority at this important stage".

-Since Mursi's overthrow, attacks by Islamist militants have increased, particularly against police and soldiers in the Sinai Peninsula, which borders Israel.
+Since Mursi's overthow, attacks by Islamist militants have increased, particularly against police and soldiers in the Sinai Peninsula, which borders Israel.

 (Reporting by Ahmed Tolba and Yasmine Saleh; Writing by Shadia Nasralla; Editing by Yara Bayoumy and Angus MacSwan)